llorracc/as.180.369-2023-Fall/README.md

 Your instructor is the final word on matters governing this course (where not otherwise superseded by university policy.)

-If you need an extension for an assignment, please communicate this (in advance, where possible) with your instructor.
+If you need an extension for an assignment, communicate this (in advance) to your instructor.
 We will make accommodations on a case-by-case basis.
 We will take into consideration whether your request for an extension was made at the last minute (≤48 hours prior to the due date,) and we reserve the right to deny your